michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 Data helps you make better decisions - decisions that are based on the knowledge coming from the data.

+Types of analytics:
-**Descriptive analytics** is the process of using current and historical data to identify trends and relationships.
+* **Descriptive analytics** is the process of using current and historical data to identify trends and relationships.
+It's about past
+* **Diagnostic analytics** What's happening, go into details to check e.g why did sales increased last month?
+* **Prescriptive analytics** what actions should we take?

 An **Entity** (Church and empire were fused in a single entity) is the thing in which information needs to be known or held. **Table** is collection of entities. **Row** is the single instance of entity.